 Ohio Food, French Technique is a celebration of Ohio farmers and food producers and the master culinary technique of Chef Richard of The Refectory.
 Enjoy a five course meal, expertly paired with wines from Patrick Allen Selections, showcasing local producers of meat, cheese, chocolate and more!

 In honor of Slow Food Columbus’ 10th anniversary, the evening’s theme will return to the roots of Slow Food, which was founded in Bra, Italy.
-Guests are asked to bring a dish from Piedmont, Italy—be it an old family favorite or a new dish to you.
+Guests were asked to bring a dish from Piedmont, Italy—be it an old family favorite or a new dish they wanted to try.

 events around town you might be interested in